 Using TAN + Adjectives + COMO for comparisons of equality in Spanish

-It is really common to say things like “Más interesante” or “Menos importante” for comparing things in Spanish.
-People will definitely use that kind of comparisons a lot in the language.
-However, sometimes people will discuss about how things are similar and there is where we need the structure TAN + Adjectives + COMO, which would be the equivalent to “As + adjectives + as” from the English language.
-The word TAN by itself can be used the same way as SO in English in this context: “Él es tan guapo” (He is so handsome).
-Take a look at the following examples of comparisons of equality in Spanish and notice how similar they are to their English translation.
+It is really common to say things like “Más interesante” or “Menos importante” when we make comparisons in Spanish.
+People will definitely use that structure a lot in daily conversations.
+However, people will also discuss how things are similar and that’s when we will need the structure TAN + Adjectives + COMO, which would be the equivalent to “As + adjectives + as” from the English language.
+Check these two sentences:

 Fernando es tan alto como Francisco.